MicrosoftDocs/power-platform/power-platform/alm/git-integration/source-control-operations.md

 ---
 title: "Source control operations"
-description: "This page discusses the integration of Dataverse with Git, focusing on viewing changes, committing and pulling changes."
+description: "This article discusses the integration of Dataverse with Git, focusing on viewing changes, committing and pulling changes."
 author: shmcarth
 ms.subservice: alm
 ms.author: matp